topcoder-platform/Topbot/docs/DeploymentGuideWithCustomDomain.md

 ## Environment file
 You should use the 'dev' stage  for the development.
 The environment file called '.env.dev' will be used.
-You should enter all required parameters in this files.
+You should enter all required parameters in this file.
 Don't change any values in serverless.xml.
-You can create an env file'.env.mystage' and run all commands with the '--stage=mystage' option.
+You can copy 'env.dev' save as '.env.mystage' and run all commands with the '--stage=mystage' option.
 Don't name your stage as 'local' it's reserved for local development.

 ## Register a custom domain name